netdata/netdata/docs/cloud/alerts-notifications/manage-notification-methods.md

 1. You are presented with:
    - The Personal [service level](https://github.com/netdata/netdata/blob/master/docs/cloud/alerts-notifications/notifications.md#service-level) notification methods you can manage
    - The list spaces and rooms inside those where you have access to
-   - If you're an Administrator, Manager or Troubleshooter you'll also see the Rooms from a space you don't have access to on **All Rooms** tab and you can activate notifications for them by joining the room
+   - If you're an administrator, Manager or Troubleshooter you'll also see the Rooms from a space you don't have access to on **All Rooms** tab and you can activate notifications for them by joining the room
 1. On this modal you will be able to:
    1. **Enable/Disable** the notification method for you, this applies accross all spaces and rooms
       - Use the the toggle enable or disable the notification method